metayeti/YABS.js/README.md

 `$YEAR$` is a special variable that outputs the current year.

 If there is a shared `headers` entry in the build instructions file and we use variables in those, those variables will be related to the individual scripts that use them.
-This means that every script that uses those headers should include the JSDoc tags at the top of the file.
+This means that every script that uses those headers should include the associated JSDoc tags at the top of the file.

 ### 3. Using the preprocessor